robertpatan/sample-app-laravel-react/README.md

 ### PHP version : 7.4

 ## Notes
-I kinda broke the Repository pattern by using the model instance in the MovieService class.
+I knowingly broke the Repository pattern by using the model instance in the MovieService class.
+Why?
+Because using a repository pattern on this kinda of project is over engineering.
+Or on any project where it's not very like to switch the persistance layer.

     public function attachDirector(Movie $movie, array $data): void